P.M. Dawn: Early history

 Attrell Cordes began DJing parties and composing songs in ninth grade.
 Cordes, known by his stage name Prince Be, and his younger brother, Jarrett Cordes, known as DJ Minutemix, formed P.M.
 Dawn in 1988.
 The group's first demo tape was created using $600 that Prince Be had earned through his job as a night security guard at a homeless shelter.

 They first approached Tommy Boy Records, the rap music subsidiary of Warner Brothers, with their demo, but they were told that they were too much like alternative hip-hoppers De La Soul, and not hardcore or ghetto, and were turned away.
 Eventually, Warlock, an independent record label, issued a debut single, "Ode to a Forgetful Mind", in 1989, but it went unnoticed.

 The record label that released the single in the United Kingdom, Gee Street Records, found greater success.
-Gee Street mixed and marketed the song so that it earned considerable attention from music reviewers, and P.M.
-Dawn found themselves courted not just by Gee Street's head, Jon Baker, but also by most of the major UK record labels.
+Gee Street mixed and marketed the song so that it attracted attention from music reviewers.
+P.M.
+Dawn generated interest not just from Gee Street's executive, Jon Baker, but also from several major UK record labels.
 Gee Street brought the brothers to London in 1990 to record tracks for an album; however, the label found itself facing bankruptcy during the recording.
 The entire Gee Street operation, along with P.M.
 Dawn's recording contract, was sold to the highest bidder, Island Records.
 Island issued a few more singles in the United Kingdom before releasing their debut album, Of the Heart, of the Soul and of the Cross: The Utopian Experience.